xinqu2016/snow-albedo-feedback/README.md

 Final output: EIS and SST slope averaged over five regions from 36 CMIP models [figures and nc file (SST_EIS_slope_CMIP5.nc), which only contains values for 18 CMIP5 models].

-Is a script to draw a figure in the paper included ?: No
+Is a script to draw the figure included ?: Yes